MarkAdell/my_articles/README.md

 console.log(lastNumberBiggerThanOne); // 2
 ```

+[Here](https://gist.github.com/MarkAdell/05afa2f6f873694c21eff85f49a9552d) is a possible solution to the exercise.

+### Higher-order functions real life example

-Let's see a more real life example for applying different discounts to a shopping cart:
+Let's see a more real life example for using higher-order functions, applying different discounts to a shopping cart:

 ```javascript
 const cartItems = [